UANATACA/VOL-REPO/vol_gui.md

 	cd /home/bit4id/vol-volumes/vol-web-storage/

 Copy SSL certificate files to this path.
-If you don't have you own certificate, the demo certificate can be used.
+If you don't have you own certificate, the provided demo certificate can be used.

 	cd /opt/vol_optimizer/demo_SSL_certificate/
 	cp server.cer /home/bit4id/vol-volumes/vol-web-storage/